AyrtonStout/Bamboo/README.txt

--Potions are now only usable on valid targets (targets that would benefit/ are alive) -Info panel now correctly displays during item targeting -Info panel now serves as a smaller text box that will display information
+-Potions are now only usable on valid targets (targets that would benefit/ are alive) -Info panel now correctly displays during item targeting -Info panel now serves as a smaller text box that will display information -Potion use is now animated for party members

 v0.38